sycomix/caravel_sha3_256_crypto_miner/README.md

 ## Acknowledgments

-Special thanks to Mohamed Kassem, Tim Edwards, Amr Gouhar, Sylvain Munaut, Philipp Gühring, and many others without whose help this project would not have been possible.
+Special thanks to Mohamed Kassem, Tim Edwards, Amr Gouhar, Sylvain Munaut, Philipp Gühring, and the MPW teams at efabless, Skywater, and Google without whose help this project would not have been possible.

 Long live open-everything.